 About the Author

-Monica Hesse is the bestselling author of Girl in the Blue Coat, American Fire, and The War Outside, as well as a columnist at the Washington Post.
-She lives outside Washington, D.C. with her husband and their dog.
+Monica Hesse is the New York Times bestselling author of Girl in the Blue Coat, American Fire, The War Outside, and They Went Left, as well as a Pulitzer Prize finalist columnist at the Washington Post.
+She lives outside Washington, DC with her family.
+Monica invites you to visit her online at monicahesse.com.

 FROM NOVL NATION